-Orion sells the ST80 in several variations: An OTA only with no accessories, three different Guidescope packages, an ST80-A astronomical telescope, an ST80-T terrestrial spotting scope, an EQ-mounted version, and an altitude-azimuth mounted option.
+Orion sells the ST80 in several variations: an OTA only with no accessories, three different Guidescope packages, an ST80-A astronomical telescope, an ST80-T terrestrial spotting scope, an EQ-mounted version, and an altitude-azimuth mounted option.
 Of these, only the ST80-EQ and the VersaGo GX 80ST have mounts included in the package.

 The ST80-T is the terrestrial variant, essentially a spotting scope.
 It has the same eyepieces, but a 6×26 correct-image finder replaces the oversized 8×40 upside-down-image finder of the -A. The 45-degree erecting prism provides a correct-image through the telescope, but these cheap prism diagonals tend to be pretty soft and prone to adding their own additional false color, so it should only be used for terrestrial use at low-medium power.
 If you get one of these, you’ll want an upgraded star diagonal.

 The ST80-EQ is an ST80-A on an EQ-1 type German Equatorial Mount.
 The EQ-1 is pretty undersized.
 For an ultra-portable equatorial-mounted option it might be just about adequate, but these small EQ-1 mounts are really not very good.
-They tend to be wobbly, they don’t stay where you leave them, and their tripods are somewhat shaky too.
-For wide-field viewing this might not get in the way too bad.
+They tend to be wobbly; they don’t stay where you leave them, and their tripods are somewhat shaky too.
+For wide-field viewing, this might not get in the way too badly.
 But then, why do you even need an equatorial mount?
 For a beginner, an equatorial mount can be difficult to understand and hard to use, requiring a special polar alignment procedure with every use.

 The VersaGo GX 80ST is a newcomer.
 It came out while I was testing the ST80 (May 2021), so I haven’t had a chance to use one yet.
-The idea is a scope which can be used for both astronomy and terrestrial viewing.
+The idea is to have a scope that can be used for both astronomy and terrestrial viewing.
 It has a compact single-arm mount that, unlike a typical photo tripod, is balanced even when viewing at a high angle.
 The VersaGo GX branded mount is a new, unique design not found on other telescopes on the market.
-Orion assures me it’s made out of aluminium, not plastic, which instills me with some confidence.
-Assuming the mount head is good, it seems like this scope option could be a good choice–compact, lightweight, scaled well to match the ST80 and even including slow motion knobs.
+Orion assures me it’s made out of aluminum, not plastic, which instills me with some confidence.
+Assuming the mount head is good, it seems like this scope option could be a good choice–compact, lightweight, scaled well to match the ST80, and even including slow motion knobs.
 But they’re so new, I haven’t seen any reference online to the quality of these, so at the moment they’re still an unknown.
 The VersaGo version comes with two interchangeable diagonals (a sharp astronomical mirror diagonal and a terrestrial 45-degree correct-image prism) and a correct-image straight-thru finderscope.

 The ST80-A and ST80-T come without mounts of their own, so you’ll have to figure out one yourself.
 The simplest option is a photo tripod, and you might already own a suitable one.
-It should have a payload capacity of at least 10 lbs (Close to double the weight of the scope + accessories).
+It should have a payload capacity of at least 10 lbs (close to double the weight of the scope + accessories).